- Find a Trail

 - About Us

 In the hustle and bustle of the greater Los Angeles area, the Hermosa Valley Greenbelt provides a cool, peaceful escape that is just minutes from the beach.
 This 3.5-mile trail nestled in a greenway of lush vegetation and flowers seems almost hidden, meandering through the ocean-side suburbs of Manhattan Beach and Hermosa Beach.
 These communities, about 20 minutes south of Los Angeles, have all the quintessential qualities of classic Southern California towns, including palm-tree-lined boulevards and an assortment of surf shops, beachfront bars and restaurants.

 The northern end of the Hermosa Valley Greenbelt starts by a large parking lot off Rosecrans Avenue in Manhattan Beach and heads southwest.
-The trail surface, like that of many trails in Southern California, is primarily woodchip, although you can ride a mountain bike on it but wheelchairs might have a more difficult go.
-There are numerous road crossings all along the trail, so use caution.
+The trail surface, like that of many trails in Southern California, is primarily woodchip.
+Note that bikes are not permitted.

 As you begin, you are quickly surrounded by greenery.
 After passing through a tranquil Manhattan Beach neighborhood, you reach Live Oak Park where there are ball fields and picnic areas.
 Looking off to the right, you can see a distant hillside lined with gorgeous homes and, just beyond it, the Pacific Ocean.
 Continuing south, it becomes more obvious that the trail runs between two roads, North Admore Avenue to the west and North Valley Drive to the east.
 Both cities have landscaped the trail beautifully to make the roads as unobtrusive as possible.